realworldocaml/book/en/variables-and-functions.md

 val upcase_first_entry : string -> string = <fun>
 ```

+Note that this is our first use of `assert`, which is a function that
+is useful for throwing an exception in an impossible case.
+Asserts
+are discussed in more detail in [xref](#error-handling)

 ## Functions ##

 OCaml being a functional language, it's no surprise that functions are